 There are similar notification limits set which identify when liquidity and capital tolerances are being reached.
+The Bank recognises that being overly aggressive in its business strategies creates a far higher risk of losses.

-The Bank recognises that being overly aggressive in its business strategies creates far higher risks of losses.
-It therefore takes a conservative approach to risk, ensuring a low risk profile by restraining its targets and limits within its ability to finance and manage its exposure.
+It therefore takes a conservative approach to risk, ensuring a low risk profile by restraining its targets and limits within its ability to finance and manage its exposures, it also implements a commensurate control environment to ensure that this is maintained.